davidhullster/aws-secrets-manager-docs/doc-source/rotating-secrets-lambda-function-overview.md

 In this release of Secrets Manager, Secrets Manager calls the steps automatically in sequence\.
 As soon as one step ends, Secrets Manager immediately calls the Lambda function to invoke the next step\.

 When you specify a secret for one of the supported Amazon RDS databases, Secrets Manager uses a standard Lambda function to rotate the secret\.
-Secrets Manager provides the Lambda function , but you can modify it the Lambda function to meet your organizational specific rotation requirements\.
+Secrets Manager provides the Lambda function , but you can modify the Lambda function to meet your organizational specific rotation requirements\.

 ### The createSecret Step<a name="phase-makesecret"></a>